varunTyagarayanG/InterstateTrafficVolumePrediction-Random-Forest-Regressor-/README.md

 # REGRESSION-MODEL-FOR-METRO-INTERSTATE-TRAFFIC-VOLUME

 The purpose of this project is to construct a predictive model using various machine learning algorithms to predict traffic volume.
-Metro Interstate Traffic Volume data set contains Hourly weather features and holidays included for impacts on traffic volume.
+Metro Interstate Traffic Volume data set contains Hourly weather features and holidays included for impacts on traffic volume

 # The dataset contains: